 "Distributions of daily and monthly stock returns are rather symmetric about their means, but the tails are fatter (i.e., there are more outliers) than would be expected with normal distributions.
 (This topic takes up half of Gene's [Fama's] 1964 PhD thesis.)
 In the old literature on this issue, the popular alternatives to the normal distributions were non-normal symmetric stable distributions (which are fat-tailed relative to the normal) and t-distributions with low degrees of freedom (which are also fat-tailed).
 The message for investors is: expect extreme returns, negative as well as positive."

 On yearly returns, even extreme years such as 2008 (when the S&P 500 dropped by 37%) can be readily explained by a normal distribution.
-In case you were wondering, 2008 was about a 2.5 standard deviation event that could happen about once in eighty years.
+(In case you were wondering, 2008 was about a 2.5 standard deviation event that could happen about once in 80 years.)

-As for what investors should do with this information, we could not agree more with Fama and French’s statement that investors should expect extreme returns, with negative and positive returns having equal probabilities from every fair price.
+As for what investors should do with this information, we could not agree more with the statement by Fama and French that investors should expect extreme returns, with negative and positive returns having equal probabilities from every fair price.
 But the main lesson from recognizing that monthly returns are random and normally distributed is to not try to time the market.